JetBrains/amper/docs/src/reference/module.md

 ## `apply`

 The `apply` section lists the templates applied to the module.
-Read more in [Module templates](../user-guide/templates.md) section.
+Read more in the [Module templates](../user-guide/templates.md) section.

 Use `- ./<relative path>` or `- ../<relative path>` notation, where the `<relative path>` points at a template file.